 Some other project management tips and tricks include:

-Do your best to avoid distraction throughout the day.
-Distraction can kill the momentum behind any project, so channelling all your attention into your project is the best way to stay on or ahead of schedule.
+Do your best to avoid distractions at work and throughout your day.
+Distraction can kill the momentum behind any project, so channeling all your attention into your project is the best way to stay on or ahead of schedule.

 Time block at the beginning of the day

 While a simple list of things to do is a good start, 41% of to-do list items are never completed.
 Putting time aside for each task is a better way of making sure that each item gets the attention is deserves.

 This is something that resonates with Laura France, Director of Marketing at Think Consulting: “Blocking time on your calendar, especially for deep work/thinking tasks, is a must to produce your best end product.
 Batching tasks with similar modes of thinking will help save time and mental energy too.

 “Know what your time is worth and if it cost more for you to do the task than to delegate or outsource it, get it off your plate and let another resource take on the work.
 All of these things combined create a streamlined and efficient workday for you and your team.”

 No matter how small something is, if it's even slightly important to the project at hand, make sure to make a note of it.
 There are few things more fatal to a project's progression than being halted due to poor communication or record-keeping.